Reimagining Advocacy Tentative Conference Schedule

 Concurrent Participant Panels and Discussion Groups

-Reimaging Advocacy: Race, Class, and Educational Privilege: Utilizing the Elimination of Implicit Bias to Prepare A Generation for Advocacy for Social Justice – Ila J. Klion, Florida International University College of Law; Phyllis D. Kotey, Florida International University College of Law (75 minutes)
+Reimagining Advocacy: Race, Class, and Educational Privilege: Utilizing the Elimination of Implicit Bias to Prepare A Generation for Advocacy for Social Justice – Ila J. Klion, Florida International University College of Law; Phyllis D. Kotey, Florida International University College of Law (75 minutes) - Classroom E

 Race, class and educational inequality create the need for urgency and vigilance to advocate for the elimination of implicit bias.
 This group discussion will seek to reimagine advocacy and the existence of privilege identified as “invisible systems conferring dominance” with race, class and education.
 Participants will be able to define and confront implicit bias and to advocate for the elimination of attitudes or stereotypes that affect our understanding, actions, and decisions in an unconscious manner.